thaislba/open_brewery/README.md

 ### About open_brewery
-This project is an ETL of the public [Open Brewery DB API](https://www.openbrewerydb.org/documentation).
+This project is  work-in-progress ETL of the public [Open Brewery DB API](https://www.openbrewerydb.org/documentation).
 The goal is to extract the data, transform it and then load the data in an analytical environment.
 The proposal is to follow a Medallion architecture where data in the **raw** layer will be persisted in its native format, **curated** layer data in a columnar storage format partitioned by brewery location and **enriched** with agreggated views.

-### Architecture proposed
+### Architecture proposed (goal)

 ![Label](/architecture.drawio.png)